vopswtf/Vops-Capes/README.md

 ## Discord Commands

-This system is integrated with a Discord Bot.
+This system is integrated with a Discord bot.
 Here you can find a list of commands available. "!" is the default prefix but can be changed in the config.

 ```
 !link <discord user> <minecraft username>